matthiasschaub/tahuti/inbox.md

 ## Front-end

+- format of values should take place afterSettle not afterRequest
 - add "report a bug" and "feedback" button
     - `<a href="/apps/talk/dm/~talfus-laddus" target="_blank">`
 - after join group list is still empty